JeremyLikness/PortableIoC/README.md

 Portable IOC is a tiny thread-safe Inversion of Control container for Universal Windows Platform apps.

 Portable IOC is a tiny (less than 200 lines of code) thread-safe and portable Inversion of Control container.
-It is designed to make it simple and easy to wire dependencies for client projects include various versions of the Windows Phone, the new Windows 8 Store apps, Silverlight, and will support the desktop as well.
+It is designed to make it simple and easy to wire dependencies for client projects on the Universal Windows Platform (UWP).
 Features include:

 * Dependency resolution
 * Lifetime management (shared and non-shared copies)